Appearance

 For figures and screenshots:

-- Full opacity on feature layer - Clear, distinct colors
+- Full opacity on points - Clear, distinct colors

 - Appropriate point size - Visible but not overwhelming